jdcloudcom/en/documentation/Management/IAM/Introduction/Core-Concepts.md

 ### Policy
  Authorization policy refers to JSON document with one or multiple permissions defined, developing policies shall follow the JSON syntax specification.
 By granting policies to the sub-users, groups, roles to control the access permissions of JD Cloud resources for the sub-users, groups and roles.
  IAM supports two types of policies: system policies preset by JD Cloud and customized policies managed by users themselves.

 - The system policies preset by JD Cloud when accessing product line, which are not allowed to be modified by users.
 - As for customized policies managed by users themselves, users can create policies for specific action to specific resource by means of customized policy.
 You can also add restricted conditions to restrict source IP, specific access time, Virtual MFA Verification, etc. Users can edit this kind of policies by themselves or delete customized policies.

  > The functions of Condition is continuously under update, coming soon

 ### Effect
  Effect refers to the users' access or operation permission to the resources, which includes: Allow or Deny.

  > The functions of Deny is continuously under update, coming soon

 ### Action
  In order to unify the access of JD Cloud Console and SDK, we have detailed each action on the console at Open API level, the action is divided into two major types:

 - Operations that cannot designate resources: such as IAM sub-user list (iam:descirbeSubusers), group list (iam:describeGroups), sub-user creation (iam:createSubuser) and other interfaces, which these interfaces are not allowed to conduct operations of designating resources by definition.
 When you create customized policies in IAM, these interfaces do not support operations for designated resources.
 In general, list interface, creation interface and report interface all do not support action of authorization to designated resources.
 - Operations that can designate resources: such as IAM sub-user description (iam:describeSubuser), IAM sub-user modification (iam:modifySubuser) and other interfaces, and these interfaces support operations to designated resources by definition.
 When you create customized policies in IAM, these interfaces allow you to conduct authorization and operation to designated resources.
 In general, interfaces such as description, modification, deletion, disassociation all support action and authorization to designated resources.

-### Resources
+### Resource
  JDCloud resource name (JDCloud Resource Name, JRN) is used for unique identification of a JDCloud resource, which we can use JRN definitely designate a resource in the global environment of JDCLOUD.